Kalmy8/Obsidian-DS-Base/Programming/OOP Basics/OOP Basics (1st) lesson.md

 **Codewords:** OOP intuition, motivation behind it's usage

 ### The intuition behind OOP
 OOP stands for **object-oriented programming**, and this paradigm shines when it comes to creating, managing, modifying some complex **objects**.
-To start applying this paradigm in first place, the most hardest part is detecting actual **objects** inside your programm.
+To start applying this paradigm in first place, the most hardest part is detecting actual **objects** inside your program.
 The truth is: Everything can be an object (actually, in Python, all built-in methods, data types and etc are **objects** themselves).

 A typical object in OOP would have some **data** (attributes/properties/fields) and some **operations on it** (methods).
 Let's give you an intuition about OOP by using some real-world Analogies: